jollanmendoza/Azure-Security-Journey/azure-architecture.md

 ## Azure Management Infrastructure

-The management infrastructure includes Azure resources and resource groups, subscriptions, and accounts.
+The management infrastructure includes Azure resources, resource groups, subscriptions, and management groups.
-- A resource is a basic building block of Azure.
-Anything you create, provision, and deploy.

-  - Virtual Machines, Databases, and Cognitive Services are considered resources of Azure.
+- **Azure Resource:** The basic building block of Azure.
+This includes anything you create, provision, and deploy (e.g., Virtual Machines, Databases, and Cognitive Services).

+### Resource Groups
-Resource groups are grouping of these resources.
-While a resource group can contain many resources, a single resource can only be within one resource group at a time.
-Once you move resource to a new group, it will no longer be associated with the former group.
-Once you applyan action to a resource group, that action will apply to all the resources within the resource group.
-If you were to delete a resource group, all the resources will be deleted.
+Resource groups are logical groupings of these resources.
+- While a resource group can contain many resources, a single resource can only be within one resource group at a time.
+- When you move a resource to a new group, it is no longer associated with the former group.
+- **Inherited Actions:** Actions applied to a resource group apply to all resources within it.
+For example, if you delete a resource group, all resources contained within it are also deleted.

 ### Azure Subscriptions

-Within Azure, subscriptions are a unit of management, billing, and scale.
-Subscriptions allow you to logically organize your resource group and facilitate billing.
+In Azure, subscriptions are a unit of management, billing, and scale.
+They allow you to logically organize resource groups and facilitate granular cost management.

-- **Billing Boundary:** This subscription type determines how an Azure account is billed for using Azure.
-You can create multiple subscriptions for different types of billing requirements.
-Azure generates seperate billing reports and invoices for each subscription so that you can organize and manage costs.
+- **Billing Boundary:** This determines how an Azure account is billed.
+You can create multiple subscriptions for different billing requirements.
+Azure generates separate billing reports and invoices for each subscription.
-- **Access Controls Boundary:** Azure applies access management policies at the subscription level, and you can create separate subscriptions to reflect different organizational structures.
-This billing method allows to manage and control access to the resources that users provision with specific subscriptions.
+- **Access Control Boundary:** Azure applies access management policies at the subscription level.
+You can create separate subscriptions to reflect different organizational structures or security requirements.

-### Create Additional Azure Subscriptions
+#### Reasons to Create Additional Subscriptions:
-- **Environment:** You can choose to create subscriptions to setup separate environments for development and testing, security, or to isolate data for compliance reasons.
-This design is useful because resource access control occurs at the subscription level.
+- **Environments:** Creating separate subscriptions for development, testing, and production to isolate data for compliance reasons.
-- **Organizational Structures:** You can create subscriptions to reflect different organizational structures.
-This designs allowsto manage and control access to the resources that users provision within each subscription.
-- Billing:** You can create additional subscriptions for billing purposes.
+- **Organizational Structure:** Reflecting different departments (e.g., Finance, IT, Marketing) to manage access and resources independently.
+- **Billing:** Isolating costs for specific projects or clients for easier accounting.

 ### Azure Management Groups

-Azure management groups provide a level of scope above subscriptions.
-You can organize subscriptions into containers called management groups and apply governance conditions to the management group.
-Management groups provide enterprise-grade management at a large scale, no matter the type of subscriptions you might have.
+Azure management groups provide a scope level above subscriptions.
+You can organize subscriptions into management groups and apply governance conditions that are inherited by all subscriptions within that group.

-**Facts of Management Groups:**
+**Key Facts of Management Groups:**
-- 10,000 management groups can be supported in a single directory.
+- **Scale:** Supports up to 10,000 management groups in a single directory.
-- A management group tree can support up to six levels of depth.
-This limit doesn't include the root level or the subscription level.
+- **Depth:** A management group tree can support up to six levels of depth (excluding the root and subscription levels).
-- Each management group and subscription can support only one parent.
+- **Hierarchy:** Each management group and subscription can support only one parent.